Huntly railway station, Victoria

 Huntly railway station is a railway station near the town of Huntly, Victoria, Australia, located west of the Wakeman Road level crossing.
 It opened on 16 July 2022 as part of the Regional Rail Revival project.
-It is on the Echuca line between the disused Huntly and Bagshot railway stations.
+It is located on the Deniliquin line.

+The previous disused Huntly station is located west of the new station.
+Disused stations Bagshot and Wellsford are located between Huntly and Goornong.

 Platforms and services

 Huntly has one platform, and is served by Echuca line trains.